East New York (TV series): Production

 On May 12, 2022, CBS picked up the series.
+Production took place in New York City, including the neighborhood of East New York, near where lead actor Smits grew up.
 On October 19, 2022, the series received a full season order.
 On October 24, 2022, it was reported that executive producers Christine Holder and Mark Holder were to exit the series.
+On May 8, 2023, CBS canceled the series after one season.

 Broadcast

 East New York premiered on CBS on October 2, 2022.
-It airs on Sundays at 9:00 PM after The Equalizer and lead into NCIS: Los Angeles.
-In Canada, it airs on CTV Television Network.
-In Australia it premiered on Foxtel and Binge On October 3, 2022.
+It aired on Sundays at 9:00 PM after The Equalizer and lead into NCIS: Los Angeles.
+In Canada, it aired on CTV Television Network.
+In Australia, it premiered on Foxtel and Binge on October 3, 2022, while in Italy it currently airs on Rete 4 only at night.
+In Latin America and Spain, it is available on HBO Max.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported an 88% approval rating with an average rating of 7.6/10, based on 8 critic reviews.
 Metacritic, which uses a weighted average, assigned a score of 68 out of 100 based on 5 critics, indicating "generally favorable reviews".